Perversity equals weight for Painlev\'e spaces: Introduction and statement of main result

-\end{theorem} \blue{Moreover, in the untwiseted cases we will prove that the classes generating the exotic pieces of the $P$ and $W$ filtrations match up under non-abelian Hodge theory.} \blue{Our proof goes through establishing a conjecture of C.\;Simpson \cite[Conjecture~11.1]{Sim} in these special cases.
-It may be considered as ``a homotopy version in the highest graded part'' of the $P=W$ conjecture.}
+Moreover, we will prove that the classes generating the exotic pieces of the $P$ and $W$ filtrations match up under non-abelian Hodge theory.
+The idea of the proof is to pass through establishing a conjecture of C.\;Simpson \cite[Conjecture~11.1]{Sim} in this special case (c.f.
+Theorem~\ref{thm:Simpson}).
+Matching of the $P$ and $W$ filtrations on $H^2$ amounts roughly speaking to the Poincar\'e dual of Theorem~\ref{thm:Simpson} in the boundary $3$-manifold of a neighbourhood of infinity in the moduli space.

-\blue{ \begin{theorem} There exists a smooth compactification $\widetilde{\Mod}_{\Betti}^{PX}$ of $\Mod_{\Betti}^{PX}$ by a simple normal crossing divisor $D$ such that the body $| \mathcal{N}^{PX} |$ of the nerve complex $\mathcal{N}^{PX}$ of $D$ is homotopy equivalent to $S^1$.
+\begin{theorem} There exists a smooth compactification $\widetilde{\Mod}_{\Betti}^{PX}$ of $\Mod_{\Betti}^{PX}$ by a simple normal crossing divisor $D$ such that the body $| \mathcal{N}^{PX} |$ of the nerve complex $\mathcal{N}^{PX}$ of $D$ is homotopy equivalent to $S^1$.
 Moreover, for some sufficiently large compact set $K \subset {\Mod}_{\Betti}^{PX}$, there exists a homotopy commutative square

-Here, $h$ denotes the Hitchin map, $D^{\times} \subset Y$ is a neighbourhood of $\infty$ in the Hitchin base, and the top row is the diffeomorphism coming from non-abelian Hodge theory. \end{theorem} For details, see Section~\ref{sec:proof}.} An analogous statement for two $2$-dimensional and a $4$-dimensional logarithmic Dolbeault moduli spaces has been proven by A.\;Komyo \cite{Komyo}.
+Here, $h$ denotes the Hitchin map, $D^{\times} \subset Y$ is a neighbourhood of $\infty$ in the Hitchin base, and the top row is the diffeomorphism coming from non-abelian Hodge theory. \end{theorem} For details, see Section~\ref{sec:proof}.
+This statement in higher generality was conjectured by L.\;Katzarkov, A.\;Noll, P.\;Pandit and C.\;Simpson~\cite[Conjecture 1.1]{KNPS}; in their generalization the homotopy type of the body of the nerve complex is conjectured to be that of a sphere and a similar homotopy commutativity relation is conjectured to hold.
+An analogous statement to the homotopy sphere assertion has been proven by A.\;Komyo \cite{Komyo} for two $2$-dimensional and a $4$-dimensional logarithmic Dolbeault moduli spaces.
+In~\cite{Sim}, C.\;Simpson proved the homotopy sphere assertion in the more general setup of character varieties with an arbitrary number of punctures on the projective line, and named the homotopy commutativity assertion the Geometric $P = W$ conjecture~\cite[Conjecture 11.1]{Sim}.